 An Attorney Can Provide Vital Help During the Appeals Process

 The insurance company's denial letter will inform you of your appeal rights.
 Be sure to carefully review this section of the denial letter—which is typically at the end of the letter—as it will explain the deadline in which to submit an appeal, where to send the appeal, and which documentation is needed.
-Keep in mind that if you fail to timely appeal, your claim for long term disability benefits will be forfeited.
+Keep in mind that if you fail to timely appeal, your claim for long-term disability benefits will be forfeited.

 All too often, I speak with individuals who sent a hastily handwritten appeal letter to the insurance company.
 Sometimes the appeal letter is submitted to the insurance company without any medical evidence or other documentation that explains why the insurance company’s decision is wrong.
 This can be a devastating mistake.
 If the insurance company denies the appeal, which is very common, then the only recourse is to file a lawsuit in federal court.

 The appeal letter and the exhibits submitted with the appeal may affect the outcome of a lawsuit.
 In its review of the insurance company's denial of benefits, the court will consider only the information that the insurance company had in its claim file.
 Normally, the court will not consider any new medical evidence that the insurance company did not have at the time of their final decision.
-Thus, failing to provide all evidence with your appeal can reduce or eliminate your chance of succeeding in a lawsuit for long term disability benefits.
+Thus, failing to provide all evidence with your appeal can reduce or eliminate your chance of succeeding in a lawsuit for long-term disability benefits.

-The Importantce of Consulting an Attorney
+The Importance of Consulting a Disability Attorney for Your Appeal

-If your long term disability benefits have been denied, contact Keller & Keller, LLP immediately for a free, no-obligation consultation.
+If your long-term disability benefits have been denied, contact Keller & Keller, LLP immediately for a free, no-obligation consultation.
 Our disability attorneys will fight to make sure you receive the benefits you need.
-Call 317-926-1111 or 1-800-253-5537 to speak with a long term disability lawyer today.
+Call 317-926-1111 or 1-800-253-5537 to speak with a long-term disability lawyer today.